marcopennekamp/lore/spec/expressions.md

 Lore supports UTF-8 **strings**.
 Their type is `String`.
 We will implement strings using the standard Javascript string type.
 Javascript's string functions will *not* be available by default; instead, Lore will define its own functions.

 Conceptually, a string is *not* a list of characters. **A string is just a string.** If you access a single character at a specific index either with iteration or the `character` function, you will get another string.
 We believe this is a more unified framework than adding a type just for characters.
-(Not to mention that, if we called a type `Character`, we'd clash with game developers who might want to have a type `Character`.
-We'll implement namespaces, of course, but even then, it'll be useful not to have this type name reserved.)

 A string is always written within **single quotes**: `'text'`.
 We reserve the ability to use the double quotes symbol for string-related features later on or something else entirely.

 Strings are **interpolated** by default.
-You will be able to use `${expr}` for complex expressions, but for now `$s`, the shorthand for single variables, is the only way to interpolate strings.
+You can use `$e` for simple expressions and `${expr}` for complex ones.

 The following **escaped characters** are available: `\n`, `\r`, `\t`, `\'`, `\$`, `\\`, as well as Unicode escapes such as `\u0008`.